 How can I view webinars that I have missed?

-In 2019, each of the webinars in the History of Airplane Design series will be available for viewing following the presentation.
-We do not currently plan to provide access to past webinars in this series.
+History of Airplane Design webinars are available for viewing following the live presentation.
+We do not currently plan to provide access to past webinars in this series (2018 or earlier).

 Can my company purchase all webinars in the series for viewing at a later time?